Here’s how the State Pension works and how to get the full amount

 When can you get the State Pension?

 To start, let’s go back to basics.
-The State Pension is a guaranteed weekly income paid to you when you reach State Pension age.
-You can of course retire earlier if you have other income sources or other pensions, but you don’t get this cash until you hit the State Pension age.
+The State Pension is a guaranteed weekly income paid to you when you reach the State Pension age.
+You can, of course, retire earlier if you have other income sources or other pensions, but you don’t get this cash until you hit the State Pension age.

-The next increase is to 68 years old.
-This latter change is meant to happen around 2044 (adding a year for those born around 1977), but could occur up to 10 years earlier between 2035 and 2039 (meaning those born after 1968).
+The State Pension age is 66 and it’ll keep rising — first to 67 between 2026 and 2028, impacting those born after 1960 and then to 68 years old.
+This latter change is meant to happen around 2044 (adding a year for those born around 1977) but could occur up to 10 years earlier between 2035 and 2039 (meaning those born after 1968).

 Though of course, these ages could – and probably will – change again.
 I imagine I’ll be 69 when my time comes.
-And it’s anticipated that anyone currently under 30 will have to wait until 70 years old to get the payments.
-Indeed, in 30 years there might not even be a State Pension anymore!
+And, it’s anticipated that anyone currently under 30 will have to wait until 70 years old to get the payments.
+Indeed, in 30 years there might not even be a State Pension at all anymore!

 The way to find out what the date will be (as things stand now) is for you is to use the State Pension age tool on the Gov.UK website.